 For Saudi Arabia, the toll is not a question of cost but of access.
 Tehran has classified the Kingdom as an enemy combatant, meaning Saudi-flagged or Saudi-bound vessels are excluded from the transit regime entirely.
 This has forced Aramco to redirect export operations to Yanbu on the Red Sea coast — a port that handles a fraction of the capacity that flowed through the Gulf before March 2.

 Aramco has cut oil supply to Asian customers for a second consecutive month, according to Bloomberg, as the Hormuz blockade eliminated the Eastern Province export terminals at Ras Tanura and Jubail from operational use.
+By March 27, Aramco had shut down four supergiant offshore oil fields as Gulf rigs went dark.
 The Kingdom’s east-west pipeline, the Petroline, can move approximately 5 million barrels per day to Yanbu, but this falls short of the 7.5 million barrels per day that Saudi Arabia was exporting before the conflict.

 The disparity is stark.
-Iraq, which maintains diplomatic ties with Tehran, may secure transit access, while Saudi Arabia — the world’s largest oil exporter — remains locked out.
+Iraq, which maintains diplomatic ties with Tehran, has secured transit access, while Saudi Arabia — the world’s largest oil exporter — remains locked out.
 The energy crises cascading through Asia and the developing world are a direct consequence of this asymmetry.
+The IMO now estimates approximately 2,000 vessels are stranded in the Persian Gulf, with roughly 20,000 seafarers unable to leave their ships.
+Human Rights Watch described the deliberate targeting of civilian shipping as “apparent war crimes” in a March 23 assessment.

 Hormuz Shipping Has Collapsed by 95 Percent Since the War Began

 The scale of the disruption is unprecedented.
-From March 1 to March 23, commodities carriers made just 144 crossings through the Strait of Hormuz — a 95 percent decrease from peacetime levels, according to CNBC vessel tracking data.
-Before the war, the strait handled approximately 60 to 80 transits per day, carrying 21 million barrels of oil and significant volumes of LNG, petrochemicals, and containerized goods.
+From March 1 to March 25, commercial vessels made just 142 crossings through the Strait of Hormuz — a 94.6 percent decrease from the 2,652 transits recorded in the same period in 2025, according to Lloyd’s List Intelligence.
+Before the war, the strait handled approximately 110 transits per day, carrying 21 million barrels of oil and significant volumes of LNG, petrochemicals, and containerized goods.
+The entire month’s disrupted traffic equals roughly one normal day.

 The collapse began on March 2, when a senior IRGC official confirmed that the strait was closed and threatened any ship that attempted to pass.
 Insurance underwriters immediately suspended war-risk coverage for Hormuz transits, and major shipping companies including Maersk, MSC, and CMA CGM rerouted vessels around the Cape of Good Hope, adding 10 to 14 days and an estimated $500,000 to $1 million per voyage.

-The number of transits has increased slightly in recent days as Iran transitions from a blanket closure to the selective blockade model.
-CNBC reported that the number of vessels transiting has “nearly doubled” from its lowest point, but this still represents a fraction of normal traffic.
+The number of transits has increased slightly since mid-March as Iran transitions from a blanket closure to the toll-based selective blockade.
+On March 24, six vessels transited openly with AIS transponders active.
+But this still represents a fraction of normal traffic.
 The ships making the crossing are predominantly from nations that have secured bilateral deals with Tehran or are operating under informal arrangements with the IRGC.

 The oil market has responded accordingly.
-Brent crude surpassed $100 per barrel on March 8 for the first time in four years, rising to a peak of $126 per barrel before settling around $114 in late March, according to OPEC data.
-The surge outpaced every previous conflict-driven price spike in modern history, including the 1973 Arab oil embargo and the 1990 Iraqi invasion of Kuwait.
+Brent crude surpassed $100 per barrel on March 8, crashed briefly to $100 on March 23 after President Trump hailed “very good and productive conversations” with Iran — before Iran’s foreign ministry denied any dialogue and prices rebounded.
+By March 28, Brent had climbed to $112.57 per barrel following the Houthi missile launch at Israel and hardening positions on both sides.
+The surge has exceeded every previous conflict-driven price spike in modern history, including the 1973 Arab oil embargo and the 1990 Iraqi invasion of Kuwait.

 What the Toll Means for Oil Prices and Global Trade